-The Santander UK Group is committed to ensuring that stakeholder interests continue to be embedded in all aspects of decision-making across the Group, at both Board and management level.
+The Board is committed to ensuring that stakeholder interests continue to be embedded in all aspects of decision-making, at both Board and management level.
 The Santander Corporate Governance Office has taken steps to promote awareness and understanding of what is expected of Directors under section 172 of the Companies Act 2006.
-This includes briefing Directors on their statutory duties, as well as educating the business on ensuring that the information they present to boards and management committees draws out the crucial points that will enable Directors to make fully informed decisions which factor in all relevant stakeholder impacts.
+This includes briefing Directors on their statutory duties, as well as educating the business on ensuring that the information they present draws out the crucial points that will enable Directors to make fully informed decisions which factor in all relevant stakeholder impacts.

-As a subsidiary of the Santander UK Group, the Company adheres to the policies and standards set by the Santander UK Group Holdings plc Board.
+As part of the Santander UK Group, the Company adheres to the policies and standards set by the Santander UK Group Holdings plc Board.
 To support efficiency and ensure a consistent approach, engagement with stakeholders on issues and decisions which have an impact across the wider Santander UK Group is conducted at UK-Group level.
-You can find out more about the engagement undertaken with key stakeholder groups during the year and how their interests were considered as part of the Santander UK Group Holdings plc Board's deliberations and decision making in the Santander UK Group Holdings plc 2022 Annual Report, which does not form part of this report.
+You can find out more about the engagement undertaken with key stakeholder groups during the year and how their interests were considered as part of the Santander UK Group Holdings plc Board's deliberations and decision making in the Santander UK Group Holdings plc 2023 Annual Report, which does not form part of this report.